 I’m having a bit of a ‘bleugh’ day today.
 I don’t feel particularly well, and as a result everything seems that bit harder.
-So I’m having a bit of a moment, and telling myself to remember just “Go Smile”, keep up the good fight, and be happy, like I was above.
-(That’s Stuart McGunigall, Cruise Director with Princess Cruises pictured with me.)
+So I’m having a bit of a moment, and telling myself to remember just “Go Smile”, keep up the good fight, and be happy.

 For me today, there’s shopping to do, and the house needs a clean, I haven’t written my newsletter, it’s taken me two hours to choose and resize 12 photos for an article going in a cruise magazine, I have another article deadline, and I’m going to be on 6PR Radio again and I need to prepare what I’m going to talk about or I’ll sound like a bumbling idiot.